 Spectra on thick samples that correlate to transmission FTIR

-Below: Three different O-PTIR spectra collected off of samples of 20 µm thick (below) were searched against the KnowItAll® database with high matches for polystyrene (PS) (left), polyethylene terephthalate (PET) (middle) and polymethyl methacrylate (PMMA) (right).
+Below: Three different O-PTIR spectra collected off of samples of 20 µm thick (below) were searched against the KnowItAll® database.
+The results were high matches for polystyrene (PS) (left), polyethylene terephthalate (PET) (middle) and polymethyl methacrylate (PMMA) (right).

 The world’s first simultaneous IR+Raman microscopy system is a unique dual modality platform that combines all the advantages of O-PTIR with complementary Raman microscopy via simultaneous detection of the visible probe laser.

 Santa Barbara, CA 93101

 Phone: (805) 845-6568